wsbctechnicalblog/wsbctechnicalblog.github.io/content/embedding-a-quality-driven-engineering-mindset-in-our-dna.md

 - **Cost-Efficiency** by avoiding previous mistakes, saving time, and money.
 - **Forward-thinking** promoted by promoting practices that are known, proven, and sustainable.
 This benefits the maintenance and evolution of solutions over time.
 - **Avoid rigid and monolithic architectures** which impede the system's adaptability and evolution, especially in today's rapidly changing technological landscape.
+- **Wotk smarter and more efficiently** to optimise and capitalise on down time.

 There are many more examples, but I need to touch on my 80:20 rule and then stop venting.